-The City anticipates making project expenditures of approximately \$600,000 to undertake projects in the amendment areas or within the 1⁄2 mile area, as listed in this Project Plan.
-The Expenditure Period of this District terminates on August 14, 2019.
-The remaining and additional projects to be undertaken pursuant to this Project Plan are expected to be financed through various means; however, the City may use other alternative financing methods which may provide overall lower costs of financing, preserve debt capacity, mitigate risk to the City, or provide other advantages as determined by the Common Council.
-A discussion and listing of other possible financing mechanisms, as well as a summary of project financing by phase is located in Section 10 of this plan.
+The City anticipates making total project expenditures of approximately \$22,800,000 to undertake the projects listed in this Project Plan.
+The City anticipates completing the projects over a 10-year period.
+The Project Plan also provides for the City to complete approximately \$165,380,000 of additional projects as development allows.
+The Expenditure Period of this District terminates on September 29, 2030.
+The projects to be undertaken pursuant to the original Project Plan are expected to be financed with a combination of debt issued by the City, as well as cash outlays using funds of the District or advances from other funds.
+The City may use other alternative financing methods which may provide overall lower costs of financing, preserve debt capacity, mitigate risk to the City, or provide other advantages as determined by the Common Council.
+A discussion and listing of other possible financing mechanisms is located in Section 10 of this plan.
+Reference can be made to the original Project Plan for a listing of eligible expenditures and the anticipated phasing of project costs.